 What do I need at the first office visit?

-so I may obtain a copy.
-You may download and fill out the forms listed below in advance or obtain them from me at your appointment.
+Please download and fill out the forms listed below in advance of your appointment.

 Do I need to contact the insurance company?

-If you are requesting that we file insurance, in order to learn about your coverage, you will need to ask your insurance company the following questions:
+Since I am not in network with any insurance providers, If you are filing for out of network benefits, you will need to ask your insurance company the following questions: